Sea Fog

 Sea Fog is a 2014 South Korean crime thriller film directed by Shim Sung-bo.
 The film is adapted from the 2007 stage play Haemoo, which in turn was based on the true story of 25 Korean-Chinese illegal immigrants who suffocated to death in the storage tank of the fishing vessel Taechangho; their bodies were dumped by the ship's crew into the sea southwest of Yeosu on October 7, 2001.
 The original play, written by Kim Min Jeong and directed by Ahn Kyung-mo, was performed in 2007 as part of Yeonwoo Stage's 30th anniversary celebration.

 It was selected as the South Korean entry for the Best Foreign Language Film at the 87th Academy Awards and the 72nd Golden Globe Awards, but was not nominated.

 Plot

 The 69-ton fishing vessel Jeonjinho fails to catch as much fish as its crew had hoped.
-To make more money, the crew decides to smuggle thirty illegal immigrants into Korea.
+To make more money, the crew decides to smuggle thirty illegal immigrants into South Korea.
 But things don't go according to plan when the Jeonjinho encounters heavy fog, rain and waves on its return journey, while also being chased by a ship from the South Korean Maritime Police.
 On orders from the captain, several crew members hide the illegal immigrants inside the fishing tank, where they are in danger of suffocating to death.
 Amid the chaos, the youngest crew member Dong-sik tries to protect a young female migrant with whom he'd fallen in love.